bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 * [ ] You built a useForm hook in the guided project this week.
 You will probably need to use that as a guide to complete this step.
 However, try and build it out first before you peek at the guided project.
 And *do not* copy/paste directly from the guided project!_

 #### Testing the Checkout Form
-* [ ] Build out the tests listed in `CheckoutForm.test.js`.
-You will need to make sure they are testing what the test title implies they are testing
+* [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
+* [ ] Fill out code necessary to test that that Checkout form renders without errors.
+* [ ] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.

-* [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working
+* [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.

 **Notes:**
+* Again, unlike other projects, the local server used here can not be accessed through the browser.
+For this and the rest of your sprint challenges, test the functioning of the server directly through your axios calls.
 * You are welcome to create additional files but **do not move or rename existing files** or folders.
 * Do not alter your `package.json` file except to install extra libraries.
 * In your solution, it is essential that you follow best practices and produce clean and professional results.